Mrknowledge/scrapy-cookbook/source/index.rst

-Welcome to Orca User Guide
+Welcome to LinCloud User Guide
 ==========================

-Orca is a powerful platform for delivering web traffic.
-It provides many ways to control and optimize HTTP/HTTPS traffic.
+LinCloud is a powerful platform for data analysing.
+It provides many mtrics to analyse and help optimize business logics.

 .. toctree::
    :maxdepth: 2